• About Us

 Read this article for the complete, step-by-step guide to schedule an online appointment with the SSS.

-Step 4: Go to the SSS Branch for the Appointment
+Step 4: Proceed to the SSS Branch for the Appointment

 On the day of your appointment, go to your selected SSS servicing branch for the biometrics data capture.
 Bring one (1) primary valid ID or identification document, or in its absence, two (2) secondary valid IDs.